acbrandao/Javascript/Javascript_hotReload/README.md

 Simple clone this repo to your development directory tree , or just save the hotreload.js file and add it to the bottom of your web page.

+EXTREMELY SIMPLE SCript to use
+  -  Just add one  line of code to the bottom of any web page that you want to re-load on file change.

 ```
 <script type="text/javascript" src="hotreload.js"></script>
 ```

+ - then place the file checker ( *hotreload.php* script ) in the server path the same as the page

 Finally, make the any changes to your web page, and momentarily it should reload the newly saved page.
 Note any form or other session data on your web page will not be retained.